- Code CRIM1001

-This course will introduce students to the canon of criminology and map the key theoretical frameworks that have been advanced to explain crime and deviance.
-The course will encourage students to engage their 'criminological imaginations' to understand the causality of crime and the infraction of social norms and values.
+This course will introduce students to the canon of criminology and map the key theoretical frameworks that have been advanced to explain individual criminality and deviance.
+The course will encourage students to engage their 'criminological imaginations' to understand the causes of criminal offending and the infraction of social norms and values.

-The course will begin by examining how deviancy and crime is socially constructed.
-We will then explore the various theoretical perspectives that have been developed to try and explain crime and deviancy.
-Beginning with the classical school of criminology that emerged in the late 18th Century, the course will document how understanding of criminal behaviour has developed and advanced.
-Subcultural theories and the labelling of individuals as 'deviant' will be examined, alongside an appreciation of how Marxist readings can help explain social inequality and the links between poverty and the criminal justice system.
-The course will require students to critically engage with the theories presented; and to critique their value, utility and explanatory power in contemporary society.
-Examples and research will be drawn upon throughout the course to bring to life the application of the criminological canon.
+The course will begin by examining how deviancy and criminality is socially constructed.
+We will then explore the various historical perspectives that have been developed to try and explain crime and deviance.
+Beginning with the classical school of criminology, the course will explore how our understanding of individual criminal behaviour has developed and advanced.
+The course will require students to critically engage with the theories presented, and to critique their value in explaining crime in contemporary society.
+Current-day issues and research will be drawn upon throughout the course to bring to life the application of the criminological imagination.

-- Demonstrate gained knowledge of the key theories explaining criminal behaviour and the societal response to crime;
+- demonstrate an understanding of the key theories explaining criminal behaviour and the societal response to crime;

-- Source relevant research publications on crime and justice, and interpret that information appropriately.
+- source relevant research publications on crime and justice, and interpret that information appropriately; and

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

 Workload130 hours of total student learning time made up from:

 a) 35 hours of contact over 12 weeks: 24 hours of lectures, and 11 hours of tutorials and tutorial-like activities; and,